This article covers frequently asked questions about new user counts.

 Swrve calculates new users by taking all of the event data for a given day and counting those users who were not already active.
 Swrve also calculates new users on an hourly and monthly basis, available via the Swrve Export API.

-The New Users KPI is available as part of the KPI Charts Reports.
+The New Users KPI is available as part of Trend Reports.

 How does Swrve count new users?